Do you provide health insurance?

-Your employees will be covered by the national insurance scheme, but if you’re interested we can pick supplemental private health insurance with our partner BUPA — the prices are ranging from $160 and $330 for medical, $70 and $120 for dental and $15 and $40 for vision.
+Your employees will likely be covered by their national insurance scheme, but if you are interested, we can add supplemental private health insurance with our partner BUPA — the prices are ranging from $160 and $330 for medical, $70 and $120 for dental, and $15 and $40 for vision.

-How much paid time off my employees have?
+How much paid time off should my employees have?

 The statutory minimums vary depending on the country and even province.
-Let us know where do you want to hire, and we’ll get back with the information.
+Let us know where you would like to hire, and we’ll be happy to provide this information for specific locations.

 It’s common to have 3 to 6 months of probation when bringing an employee on.
-During this period, you can terminate someone with a one week’s notice and need to follow a less strict process in terms of grounds, etc. than if they’re outside of their probation period.
+During this period, you can terminate someone with one week’s notice and typically can follow a less strict process in terms of grounds for termination, etc., than when they’re outside of their probation period.

-Both us and our partners are GDPR compliant, and if you need to terminate an employee we’ll make sure it’s done in a way complaint with local employment laws.
-And, of course, that all statutorily required contributions and filings are made on time.
+Both Pilot and our partners are GDPR compliant, and if you need to terminate an employee we’ll make sure it’s completed in a way that is complaint with local employment laws.
+And, of course, we'll make sure that all statutorily required contributions and filings are made on time.